Circulating Supply

 On the contrary, cryptocurrencies also implement planned reductions in their circulating supply, to hopefully increase the value and scarcity of their coins or tokens.
 This is done through what is more commonly known as a coin burn, a process that permanently removes coins from the market at specific timeframes.

 One of the most popular examples of this reduction method is BNB, the native cryptocurrency of Binance.
-The company “burns” a set amount of coins every quarter until they have burned a total of 100.000.000 coins, reducing their total supply in half.
+You can use a Binance Coin calculator to see how coin burns affect the current value and total supply of BNB.

 What is the difference between circulating supply and total supply?